azoght/coding-club-alexander-academy/GettingStarted.md

 ## Repl
 To share snippets of what you learned so far from this course, I highly recommend Repl.it for all members.
 Starting an account is easy, and you can access thousands of packages in addition to built-in modules.
 You must sign up [here](https://replit.com/signup). (**Bonus:** If you already have a Github account, you can use that to sign up instead of your Google account.)

 To keep things simple, your username will be your first initial (of your English name) followed by your last name in all lowercase.
 (If your username is already taken, add a number next to it.)
 For example, if your name is Eason Feng, your username will be *efeng*.
+However, if your name is Molly Li, and *mli* is already taken, try *mli1* or *mli2*.

 If you're having trouble using Repl, please let me know and I can help.